Spatial modeling of day-within-year temperature time series: an examination of daily maximum temperatures in Arag\'on, Spain: Summary and future work

 A limitation of the present analysis is that we have only $18$ monitoring stations so that learning about the spatial surfaces in our modeling is less than we would want.
 Despite this small number of sites, the model has been able to capture the climate variability of the region under study.
 The spatial random effects identify areas with a different mean temperature level, but also areas where the observed warming over time shows a different trend, areas where temperature is more persistent (i.e., with a stronger daily serial correlation) or with different variability.
 The capacity of the fitted model to impute temperature over the entire region allows us to obtain reliable predictions and credible intervals for daily temperature series at unobserved sites.
 This can be valuable for economical, agricultural or environmental reasons.

-Future work will consider different regions with more available spatial sites.
-This will also enable comparison of daily maximum temperature behavior between regions.
+Future work will consider different regions providing more available spatial locations $n$.
+However, the $\mathcal{O}(n^3)$ computational complexity of inverting a $n \times n$ covariance matrix can be prohibitive for implementing the above model for data with large $n$.
+Reduced rank approximations to GPs may be used to address this computation bottleneck, e.g., Gaussian predictive process \citep{banerjee2008} or nearest-neighbour GP \citep{datta2016}.
+As a different challenge, one may wonder whether the low trend values (blue region) in the top-right plot in Figure~\ref{fig:spatialGP} are actually meaningful.
+Future work could implement a version of a spatially dependent multiple testing analysis \citep{risser2019} given the posterior draws of $\tilde{\alpha}(\bs)$.
 A different future direction will move away from mean modeling to quantile modeling in order to investigate extremes of temperature, both hot and cold.
 This will lead to novel development for spatio-temporal quantile regression.